 We evaluate the digital health of your organization and find ways to improve it.
 As part of that, we can help you:

-- Benchmark your positioning across the go to market strategy/customer lifecycle (e.g., channel ecosystem; strength of digital voice; experience; and offering by channel, by share and by quality of digital voice and shelf)
+- Benchmark your positioning across the go-to-market strategy/customer life cycle (e.g., channel ecosystem; strength of digital voice; experience; and offering by channel, by share and by quality of digital voice and shelf)

-- Identify your company’s experiential and executional strengths and weaknesses across all key dimensions (e.g. customer engagement, delivery, operations)
+- Identify your company’s experiential and executional strengths and weaknesses across all key dimensions (e.g., customer engagement, delivery, operations)

 Identify your key gaps and opportunities in the marketplace

 Benchmark your organizational talent and design to determine readiness to execute on a digital strategy (e.g., allocation and prevalence of tech resources)

 Crossing the Digital Divide: No Brand Left Behind

-- Identify, in order of importance, solutions your organization needs to invest in to get ahead of or catch up with competition
+- Identify, in order of importance, solutions your organization needs to invest in to get ahead of or catch up with the competition

 - Create and deploy solutions faster

-- A professional sports league operated a legacy television business needed to complement its licensing contracts with broadcasters globally.
+- A professional sports league operated a legacy television business and needed to complement its licensing contracts with broadcasters globally.
 The organization had built a material digital business, but that business operated in its own silo with very little leverage of core media assets and significant redundancy.
 Both parts of the business were operating below their potential on fan experience and economics.
 We helped the client audit the current organization and identify a new structure and the accompanying roles and processes to break down the legacy silos and shift to an agile digital-first organization that better leveraged its strengths and talent.

-- A multi-banner direct-to-consumer women’s apparel company was looking to facilitate its next stage of growth and needed a fact-based assessment of the market, consumer dynamics, and competitive landscape.
-As part of the fact-base, we conducted a detailed diagnostic of the brand sites’ ecommerce performance relative to key competitors, including in traffic, user experience and engagement, speed, accessibility and search performance.
+- A multibanner direct-to-consumer women’s apparel company was looking to facilitate its next stage of growth and needed a fact-based assessment of the market, consumer dynamics and competitive landscape.
+As part of the fact base, we conducted a detailed diagnostic of the brand sites’ ecommerce performance relative to key competitors, including in traffic, user experience and engagement, speed, accessibility, and search performance.

 - A private equity investor was considering the acquisition of a leading online retailer of outdoor and home products.
 In addition to evaluating the target’s market size and growth, customer dynamics, value proposition, competitive landscape and overall growth potential, we conducted a deep assessment of its ecommerce capabilities.
-Key metrics included traffic volume and sources, site performance and an evaluation of user experience, all compared to best practices and competitors.
+Key metrics included traffic volume and sources, site performance, and an evaluation of user experience, all compared to best practices and competitors.